 Consider the following diagram

-to represent \(b\leq a\).
-For instance, the diagram
+and let this represent \(b\leq a\).
+For example, the following diagram

-represents a situation where \(b\leq a\) and \(c\leq a\), but there is no particular relation between \(b\) and \(c\).
-Such a diagram is called a Hasse diagram.
+represents the situation where \(b\leq a\) and \(c\leq a\), but there is no particular relation between \(b\) and \(c\).
+We call such a diagram a Hasse diagram.

 Maximal and Minimal Elements

 A minimal element need not be unique.
-For example, in
+For instance,

-both \(b\) and \(c\) are minimal elements of the set \(\{a,b,c\}\).
-Mathematicians generally prefer such elements to be unique, so this situation is not particularly desirable.
+in this diagram, both \(b\) and \(c\) are minimal elements of the set \(\{a,b,c\}\).
+Mathematicians usually prefer elements with this property to be unique, so this situation is not entirely desirable.

-In the previous example, \(b\) and \(c\) cannot be least elements, since neither \(b\leq c\) nor \(c\leq b\) holds.
+In the previous example, neither \(b\) nor \(c\) can be a least element, because neither \(b\leq c\) nor \(c\leq b\) holds.
 By definition, a least element is unique.
 Moreover, the following holds.

 Proposition 3 If \(A\) has a least element \(a\), then \(a\) is the unique minimal element of \(A\).